awsdocs/aws-lambda-developer-guide/doc_source/ruby-image.md

    ```

 1. To create the container image, follow steps 4 through 7 in [Create an image from an AWS base image for Lambda](images-create.md#images-create-from-base)\.

+## Deploy the container image<a name="ruby-image-deploy"></a>

+For a new function, you deploy the Ruby image when you [create the function](configuration-images.md#configuration-images-create)\.
+For an existing function, if you rebuild the container image, you need to redeploy the image by [updating the function code](configuration-images.md#configuration-images-update)\.